 Now, if that sounds arbitrary, it sort of is (some even call it an abomination).
 However, there is an origin story behind the shift, and if you understand why it exists, there is a method to the madness.

-The 1.5 sigma shift has it’s origins in the world of control charts.
+The 1.5 sigma shift has it’s origins .
 When Walter Shewhart developed his model for statistical quality control in the 1920s, he recommended using a series of small samples, rather than a single large sample.
 This reduces sampling costs, for obvious reasons.

 In particular, he recommended taking sample sizes of 4, because it simplified calculations and personal computers were a long way off.

 As we all know, in the real world, processes don’t run according to plan forever.
 Systems run off track.
 Your mean values are going to drift away from the ideal.

 A sample size of 4 is capable of detecting a minimum shift in the mean of 1.5 sigma.

 So, Six Sigma is (supposed to be) based on the assumption that your last sample (of size 4) could have been from a batch where your mean shifted as much as 1.5 sigma, and you weren’t able to detect it.

 Unfortunately, it seems like very few people understand this bit of arcane knowledge, and this can lead to all kinds of confusion, including the misconception that 3.4 PPM actually corresponds to 6 standard deviations, when it really corresponds to 4.5.